hzhan236/Flight-Booking-Service-Project/hw5/writeup.md

     ```

 - **login** takes in a username and password, and checks that the user exists in the database and that the password matches.
 To compute the hash, adapt the above code.
   Within a single session (that is, a single instance of your program), only one user should be logged in.
-You can track this via a local variable in your program.
+A good practice is for every test case to begin with a login request.
+Make sure you log the User out when the prograsm terminates.
+To keep things simple, you can track the login status of a User  using a local variable in your program.
+You should not need to track a user's login status inside the database.
   If a second login attempt is made, please return "User already logged in".
-  Across multiple sessions (that is, if you run your program multiple times), the same user is allowed to be logged in.
-  This means that you do not need to track a user's login status inside the database.

 - **search** takes as input an origin city (string), a destination city (string), a flag for only direct flights or not (0 or 1), the date (int), and the maximum number of itineraries to be returned (int).
   For the date, we only need the day of the month, since our dataset comes from July 2015.
 Return only flights that are not canceled, ignoring the capacity and number of seats available.
   If the user requests n itineraries to be returned, there are a number of possibilities: